 Mechanical lifting aids reduce the need for manual handling but can pose their own hazards.
 All types of lifting equipment, including lifting gear, and lifting operations must comply with The Lifting Operations and Lifting Equipment Regulations 1998, its Approved Code of Practice and the Provision of Work Equipment Regulations 1998.
+Equipment must be checked and serviced in accordance with regulatory requirements and manufacturers recommendations.
 Lifting equipment covers cranes, lifts and hoists, and components, ie chains, ropes, slings, hooks, shackles and eyebolts.